theryeguy92/Foundations-of-Machine-Learning/README.md

 ## Background
 This project leverages the data that can be found on Kaggle's Titanic dataset which can be found in the link below.
 The overall goal of this model is to correctly predict if a passenger, given there class, gender, age, and other factors listed in the data dictionary, would survive the sinking.

-This model serves to illustrate the impact of the evacuation protocal of the sinking of the Titanic, and how it can be improved.
+This model serves to illustrate the impact of the evacuation protocal of the sinking of the Titanic, and the effect of "Women and Children First".
 Along with the impact of the shortage of lifeboats.

 Link: https://www.kaggle.com/competitions/titanic